db-githb/3DGETD/README.md

 │  │  ├─ dataparsers_transform.json
 ```

 These required subdirectories and files are created by the tool.

 ---
-## 📜 **License**
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

----

 ## 🎯 **Future Plans**
 - Extend this project to support the 3D Gaussian Splatting framework from Inria.